 This morning we drive to Bitola where we visit the ancient Macedonian city of Heraclea founded in the 4th century BC.
 Marvel at the pristine condition of ancient buildings such as the palaces with their well preserved mosaics.
 After lunch, we return to Ohrid where we enjoy free time in the afternoon.
 Overnight in Ohrid.

-Day 19: Sofia - Plovdiv - Asenovgrad Castle
+Day 19: To Sofia (Bulgaria), to historic Plovdiv

 Today we say good bye to our new friends and the wonderful adventure we had as we transfer to the airport for our onward journey.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide